sourcebits-robertbiggs/ChocolateChip-UI-Book/14-Fragranz App.markdown

 Since this is a very complex layout, we are going to need some sophisticated templates that will enable us to create everything dynamically as the user makes choices.
 That are lots of good choices for this.
 We're going to use [Soma-template](https://soundstep.github.io/soma-template/).
 The reason we chose this one is because it is closely modeled after the way Angularjs handles templating.
 It provides tokens, repeaters and scopes just like the Angularjs ones.
 You also have the ability to write custom template helpers, similar to Angular's filters.
 Soma-template has two big advantages over Angular: size and speed.
 Soma-template minified is only 27kb.
 In performance tests on www.jsperf.com it renders really efficiently.

-To make Soma-templates work with ChocolateChip-UI's touch and gesuture modules, we had to extend the Soma-template data events through its settings interface.
+To make Soma-template work with ChocolateChip-UI's touch and gesuture modules, we had to extend the Soma-template data events through its settings interface.
 This enables use to use `data-singletap` in our templates to use ChocolateChip-UI's `singletap` event.

 For this example we are going to create mediators using ChocolateChip-UI's pub/sub methods.
+We saw how these worked in the previous chapter.
 This will allow us to publish events with data and define listeners that will react when the receive the broadcasts.
 As a developer, you would of course follow whatever design patterns you prefer or are supported by the backend and libraries you need for your models and controllers.

-It is possible to create and app where you can switch out the theme to support different operating systems.
+It is possible to create an app where you can switch out the theme to support different operating systems.
 You can learn more about how to do this in Chapter 11.
 Here we're going to keep it simple and just persent how to put together an app with the iOS theme.
 Because of that the screenshots and app icons will be for iOS.
 Android and Windows Phone 8 would require icons and other resources with dimensions appropriate for those platforms.

-We modified the source code for this apps theme by changing color values in the LESS files, to create a rich, warm red color.
+We modified the source code for this app's theme by changing color values in the LESS files, to create a rich, warm red color.
 Please read Chapter 10 Themes.
 By modifying just a few colors values in the colors.less file of a theme, you can create a beautiful custom theme with the colors you want for your app.

 ##Getting Started

 This project with all its resources is available on [Github](https://github.com/sourcebits-robertbiggs/Fragranz) for download.

 To start, we need to create the basic shell for our app.
 This will consist of links to all the resources our app will need.
-We are using linking to all the icon and startup images with different sizes.
-Then we includ all the files for ChocolateChip: chui-ios-3.6.1.css, style.css (app styles), jquery-2.1.1.min.js, chui-3.6.1.js, soma-template.js, app.js.
+We are using links to all the icon and startup images with different sizes.
+Then we include all the files for ChocolateChip: chui-ios-3.6.1.css, style.css (app styles), jquery-2.1.1.min.js, chui-3.6.1.js, soma-template.js, app.js.

 Styles.css will hold styles specifically for the app and app.js will hold all the JavaScript to create the interactions of the app.